MY CYCLE: Writer & Podcaster Jasmine Wallis

 I get period-induced cystic acne so during that time I take extra care in thinking about what I’m putting on my skin.
 I don’t overload it with fancy serums and products but just go back to basics and know what works.
 The Go-To Removalist mask is also a must-do to draw out impurities and calm my redness down.
 There’s so much power in beauty routines I think.
 Taking things slow, being mindful of what you’re using and only focusing on that one action for a few minutes can be so restorative.
 It’s not about looking good but feeling like you’re taking care of the home that you’re living in.

 Number one of course is sunscreen!
 Living in Australia you just have to wear it everyday rain, hail or shine.
 I use a 50+ SPF one every morning.
-I have a couple of holy grail serums that have changed my skin so much lately and they are the Aesthetics Rx C Serum 23% and the La Roche Posay Effaclar Serum - I wrote about them both here.
+I have a couple of holy grail serums that have changed my skin so much lately and they are the Aesthetics Rx C Serum 23% and the La Roche Posay Effaclar Serum.
 As someone with PCOS I also can’t live without my tweezers!
 (Thanks hormones).

-I’m currently in a long distance relationship (you can read about that here) so no - my cycle doesn’t get in the way of my dating life.
+I’m currently in a long distance relationship, so no - my cycle doesn’t get in the way of my dating life.
 I just cry about missing him a bit more!
 It does get in the way of my other relationships like friendships and family when I can be a bit more snappy or have to cancel plans due to pain but everyone in my life knows what I go through each month with my conditions so they understand.

 I’m only just learning more about how our cycle doesn’t just affect us in the weeks of our period but all cycle around.
 During my period however I slow right down.
 I find my brain isn’t as sharp on my period (something you kind of need as a writer) so I move all of my pitching and big deadlines to the middle of my cycle where possible - I have so much energy in the ovulation phase so try to use that to my advantage when I have it.